scottenriquez/ckad-exam-prep-using-amazon-eks/README.md

 kubectl delete -f ./
 ```

-## 05: Ingress
+## 05: Ingress (CKAD Topic)
-Services of type `ClusterIP` only support internal cluster networking.
-The `NodePort` configuration allows for external communication by exposing the same port on every node (i.e., EC2 instances).
+Services of type ClusterIP only support internal cluster networking.
+The NodePort configuration allows for external communication by exposing the same port on every node (i.e., EC2 instances in our case).
 However, this introduces a different challenge because the consumer must know the nodes' IP addresses (and nodes are often transient).
-The `LoadBalancer` configuration has a 1:1 relationship with the service.
+The LoadBalancer configuration has a 1:1 relationship with the service.
 If you have numerous services, the cost of load balancers may not be feasible.
-Ingress alleviates some of these challenges by providing a single external interface over HTTP or HTTPS with support for path-based routing.
-Leveraging the `nginx` example one last time, we can create an Ingress that exposes a Service with the `NodePort` configuration via an Application Load Balancer.
+[Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/) alleviates some of these challenges by providing a single external interface over HTTP or HTTPS with support for path-based routing.
+Leveraging the Nginx example one last time, we can create an Ingress that exposes a Service with the NodePort configuration via an Application Load Balancer.

 ```yaml title='05-ingress/ingress.yaml'
 apiVersion: networking.k8s.io/v1